Faces of Death: Production

-The film was written and directed by John Alan Schwartz (credited as "Alan Black" for writing and as "Conan LeCilaire" for directing).
+The film was written and directed by John Alan Schwartz (credited as "Alan Black" for writing and as "Conan Le Cilaire" for directing).
 Schwartz also took credit as second unit director, this time as "Johnny Getyerkokov".
-He also appears in one of the segments of the film, as the leader of the alleged flesh eating cult in San Francisco and has brief appearances in several other movies of this series.
-Schwartz wanted to depict very real death with "an analytical view, rather than a purely exploitive purpose", but the film's inclusion of fake scenes make this debatable.
+He also appears in one of the film's segments as the leader of the alleged flesh-eating cult in San Francisco, and has brief appearances in several other movies in this series.
+Schwartz wanted to depict very real death with "an analytical view, rather than a purely exploitive purpose", but the film's inclusion of fake scenes makes this debatable.
 The movie features Michael Carr as the narrator, and 'creative consultant' called "Dr. Francis B. Gröss", whose voice is reminiscent of Leonard Nimoy in the popular TV show In Search of... (which Schwartz worked on).
-Schwartz states that the movie's budget was $450,000 and there are estimates that it has grossed more than $35 million worldwide in theatrical releases, not including rentals.
+Schwartz states that the movie's budget was $450,000, and there are estimates that it has grossed more than $35 million worldwide in theatrical releases, not including rentals.

-No real humans dying are featured graphically in the movie, although some from a distance and real human corpses appear in archival footage.
-Approximately 60% of the film was real footage bought from news stations, medical researchers, witnesses of the Flight 182 crash, graphic war footage, deleted footage from other documentaries, and/or filmed by the actual crew in morgues or on a beach.
+Approximately 60% of the film was real footage purchased from news stations, medical researchers, witnesses to the Flight 182 crash, graphic war footage, graphic autopsies, deleted footage from other documentaries, and/or footage filmed by the actual crew in morgues or on a beach.

 Many sequences in the film were recreations of news footage; special effects artist Douglas White stated the producers watched hundreds of hours of news footage and studied crime scene photos to determine whether their effects looked realistic.
 Editor Glenn Turner stated the initial version of the movie consisted of gruesome newsreel footage bought and compiled, but the lack of narrative made it "difficult to watch", leading to the decision to recreate some of the footage instead.

 With the exception of the slaughterhouse sequence (which uses methods of killing that are long outdated), chicken beheading and African tribe butchering a cow, several scenes of animals were inauthentic: a seal clubbing which featured choreographed clubbing to avoid harming the seals, and a "violent dog fight" that was simply two dogs covered in theater blood playing with dramatic editing and music, whilst a scene showing a monkey being "killed and having its brains eaten" used cauliflower and theater blood for "brains".